-- It's small but, when Presley and Nefer-Tina revealed to the others that Rapses was in on her secret identity as a girl back in ancient egypt and kept it during the very fist episode.
+- It's small but, when Presley and Nefer-Tina revealed to the others that Rapses was in on her secret identity as a girl back in ancient Egypt and kept it during the very fist episode.

 - Take it a step further; everyone else back in Egypt must have learned about 'Nefer's' true identity after 'his' death (they could hardly have performed the usual mummification rites without realising they were attending to a woman rather than a man), but they still treated her with the same respect as the other three guardians, when it would have been all too easy to just disregard her to the deserts for her 'crime'.

 - The episode "Eye of the Beholder" had a nice little moment near the end.
 Chontra captures Presley, Rath readies to battle it out in a duel with her.
 Chontra mocks him for caring so much for a pupil, Rath then openly admits that he cares for Presley as if he was his own son.
 Considering this is Rath we're talking about, that's saying something.

 Presley: Don't worry, Rath.
 Everybody's been though one of those bad break-ups.Rath: (smiling) You are wise beyond your years, O Prince. (''gives Presley a good-natured ruffling of the hair'')

 - Later Presley tells Rath not to feel bad about his lost love.

 - Rath in "Dead Man Walking", when Rath smashes into a wall and loses his memory.
 All the time he spent with those homeless people was nice to watch (even if Rath was still, well Rath).
 When he tries to help them despite his amnesia and gets hurt, his new friend Rosey really puts his true nature into perspective.Rosey: Kind, patient, understanding.

 - It's true Rath isn't perfect but, he is a pretty cool guy.